EthicalSource/ethicalsource.dev/README.md

 # Ethical Source
 [![An Ethical Open Source Project](https://img.shields.io/badge/open-ethical-%234baaaa)](https://img.shields.io/badge/open-ethical-%234baaaa) [![Financial Contributors on Open Collective](https://opencollective.com/ethical-source/all/badge.svg?label=financial+contributors)](https://opencollective.com/ethical-source)

-Home of the Ethical Source Definition.
+Home of the Organization for Ethical Source.

-## Project Home Page
+## On the web

 Visit [ethicalsource.dev](https://ethicalsource.dev/)

 ## Contributing

-Please feel free to submit pull requests or open issues to improve the language of this document.
+Please feel free to submit pull requests or open issues to improve the site.

-You should also check the [issues](https://github.com/ContributorCovenant/ethicalsource/issues) for the latest discussions involving the evolution of the definition.
+You should also check the [issues](https://github.com/EthicalSource/ethicalsource.dev/issues) for the latest discussions involving the evolution of the definition.

 To build the website locally, first [install Hugo](https://gohugo.io/getting-started/installing)